Last Updated: Dec 2, 2022

 5.2 Exceptions.
 The restrictions on use and disclosure of Confidential Information set forth above will not apply to any Confidential Information, or portion thereof, which (a) is or becomes a part of the public domain through no act or omission of the receiving party, (b) was in the receiving party’s lawful possession prior to the disclosure, as shown by the receiving party’s competent written records, (c) is independently developed by the receiving party without reference to the disclosing party’s Confidential Information, as shown by the receiving party’s competent written records, or (d) is lawfully disclosed to the receiving party by a third party without restriction on disclosure.

 6.1 System and Technology.
-Customer acknowledges that CoPilot retains all right, title and interest in and to the Service, the System and all software, materials, formats, interfaces, information , data, content and CoPilot proprietary information and technology used by CoPilot or provided to Customer in connection with the Service (collectively, the “CoPilot Technology”), and that the CoPilot Technology is protected by intellectual property rights owned by or licensed to CoPilot.
+Customer acknowledges that CoPilot and its licensors retain all right, title and interest in and to the Service, the System and all software, materials, formats, interfaces, information , data, content and CoPilot proprietary information and technology used by CoPilot or provided to Customer in connection with the Service (collectively, the “CoPilot Technology”), and that the CoPilot Technology is protected by intellectual property rights owned by or licensed to CoPilot, including any licensed open source software (see [https://www.copilotai.com/open-source-software-notices] for applicable notices).
 Other than as expressly set forth in this Agreement, no license or other rights in the CoPilot Technology are granted to the Customer, and all such rights are hereby expressly reserved by CoPilot.
 CoPilot will have a royalty-free, worldwide, transferable, sublicenseable, irrevocable, perpetual license to use or incorporate into the Service any suggestions, enhancement requests, recommendations or other feedback provided by Customer, including Users, relating to the Service.

 6.2 Customer Data.
 Customer retains all right, title and interest in and to the Customer Data.
 Except as set out in Section 6.3, CoPilot will only use Customer Data to provide the Service under this Agreement.
 Customer will be solely responsible for providing all Customer Data required for the proper operation of the Service.
 Customer grants to CoPilot all necessary licenses in and to such Customer Data solely as necessary for CoPilot to provide the Service to Customer and the Users.